cybernetic-m/LLM-autism-therapist/README.md

 <img src="gif/hri_gif.gif" alt="Description" width="700" height = "700" />

+## 📹 Youtube Video Simulation

+You can see a simulation with Adam in this 🎥[Youtube Video](https://www.youtube.com/watch?v=DmJrDHUyLnA&t=69s)

 ## 🛠️ Requirements

 The following tools and frameworks were used in this project: